haydawn/Horiseon-C-1/README.md

 ## Deployed Project Link
-You can view the optimised website via this link - (https://hwilson-hub.github.io/Horiseon-C-1/)
+You can view the optimised website for Horiseon via this link - (https://hwilson-hub.github.io/Horiseon-C-1/)

 ## License